tianyuduan/iLearn/CSconcepts/OOP.md

 Objects can be though of as main building blocks that do all the work.
 Objects are everywhere in JavaScript, since evey component of javascript is an object, including Functions, Strings and Numbers.

-We can use Object literals and constructor functions to CREATE Object.
+We can use Object literals and Constructor functions to CREATE Object.

 Object Literal Method
 ```